enprieto/fandom-reader/README.md

 *.fandom.com/wiki/Special:Statistics
 ex: https://dragonball.fandom.com/wiki/Special:Statistics

 Grab the "Current Pages" file from the Database dumps section at the bottom.
+It is a zip file that contains the dump in the form of an xml file.

 # Running the cleaner
 Run fandom_cleaner.py on the unzipped xml file to produce a "cleaned" version of the file that only contains the actual pages with contents.